ttaubert/octoblog/source/_posts/2016-01-14-build-your-own-signal-desktop.markdown

 $ mv ../package.nw .
 {% endcodeblock %}

 Finally, launch NW.js.
-You should now see a welcome page!
+You should see a welcome page!

 {% codeblock lang:text %}
 $ ./nw